ajasnz/CalenCraft/docs/README.md

 #### Global configuration
 Some configuration options can be set globally via environment variables, these are:
-- `cc_enable_contexts`: Whether to allow context-specific configuration files to be used.
-This should be set to `true` or `false` and defaults to `true`.
-Setting to false will disable all contexts, setting to true will only enable contexts if they are enabled in the configuration file.
-Contexts will only work if `cc_use_ics_path` is set to `true`.
+- `cc_enable_non_ics_path`: Whether to allow calendars to be accessed at https://example.com/calendar if this is set to true, calendars will be accessible at https://example.com/calendar.
+This should be set to `true` or `false` and defaults to `false`.
+This is included for backwards compatibility with previous versions, enabling this may cause issues if a calendar config shares it's name with a defined path.
-- `cc_enable_ics_path`: Whether to allow calendars to be accessed at https://example.com/ics/calendar if this is set to false, calendars will be accessible at https://example.com/calendar.
-This should be set to `true` or `false` and defaults to `true`.
-This is included for backwards compatibility with previous versions, disabling this may cause issues if a calendar config shares it's name with a defined path.
+- `cc_enable_caching`: Whether to enable caching of the combined ics file.
+This should be set to `true` or `false` and defaults to `false`

 ## Usage